 Chichester Harbour has been an AONB since 1964 and covers 74 miles between Chichester to Hayling Island.
 The landscape here is really special thanks to the creeks, wildlife and coastal landscape.
 The site is of international importance for nature conservation and is protected as a Site of Special Scientific Interest (SSSI).

 The city of Chichester is 5 miles from Chichester Harbour – easily reachable by train or car.
+You can find out more about what to do on a day out in Chichester here.
 The northern border of Chichester Harbour is well connected with stations in Emsworth, Nutbourne, and Southbourne.
 It’s best to have a car or bike to go further south though, or you can hop on a bus.

 There’s lots to do in Chichester Harbour, so let’s take a look at the highlights!